pyscf/pyscf.github.io/source/user/dft.rst

 PySCF supports two independent libraries of *xc* functional implementations, namely `Libxc <https://www.tddft.org/programs/libxc/>`_ and `XCFun <https://xcfun.readthedocs.io/en/latest/>`_.
 The former of these is the default, but the latter may be selected by setting ``DFT._numint.libxc = dft.xcfun``, cf. `dft/32-xcfun_as_default.py <https://github.com/pyscf/pyscf/blob/master/examples/dft/32-xcfun_as_default.py>`_.
 For complete lists of the available density functional approximations, the user is referred to the ``XC_CODES`` dictionaries in `pyscf/dft/libxc.py <https://github.com/pyscf/pyscf/blob/master/pyscf/dft/libxc.py>`_ and `pyscf/dft/xcfun.py <https://github.com/pyscf/pyscf/blob/master/pyscf/dft/xcfun.py>`_, respectively.
 The user can choose the library at runtime in order to leverage any of its exclusive features.

 The constant maintenance and development of density functional libraries is hard work at little personal benefit, while everyone benefits from having a huge variety of density functionals in numerically stable form for use in applications.
 If you use Libxc in your calculations, please cite the most up-to-date work on Libxc in your paper.
-You can see the up-to-date citation on `the Libxc web page <https://www.tddft.org/programs/libxc/>_`.
+You can see the most up-to-date citation on the `Libxc web page <https://www.tddft.org/programs/libxc/>`_; at the moment, this is :cite:`lehtola_libxc_softwarex_2018`.
-At the moment, it may be
-> S. Lehtola, C. Steigemann, M. J. T. Oliveira, and M. A. L. Marques
-> "Recent developments in LIBXC — a comprehensive library of functionals for density functional theory"
-> SoftwareX 7, 1 (2018). `DOI:10.1016/j.softx.2017.11.002 <https://doi.org/10.1016/j.softx.2017.11.002>_`
 Likewise, if you use XCFun in your calculations, please cite the most up-to-date work on XCFun in your paper.
-You can see the up-to-date citation on `the XCFun web page <https://github.com/dftlibs/xcfun/>_`.
-At the moment, it may be
-> U. Ekström, L. Visscher, R. Bast, A. J. Thorvaldsen and K. Ruud
-> "Arbitrary-Order Density Functional Response Theory from Automatic Differentiation"
-> J. Chem.
-Theory Comput.
-6, 1971 (2010), `DOI:10.1021/ct100117s <https://doi.org/10.1021/ct100117s>_`
-Please check your log files for the library that was used in your calculation.
-(You may need to increase the `verbose` setting of your calculation to see this.)
+You can find recent citations on the `XCFun web page <https://github.com/dftlibs/xcfun/>`_; at present, this is :cite:`ekstroem_xcfun_jctc_2010`.
+Please check your log files for the library used in your calculation (you may need to increase the ``DFT.verbose`` setting of your calculation to see this).

 .. _user_dft_custom_func: